Picosecond Timing-Planes for Future Collider Detectors: Background theory

 Under these conditions we can gain insight into the electric field strengths and time-domain response with analysis based on vector potential methods which have been used with success to describe radio Cherenkov emission from particle cascades~\cite{FORTE,PracticalAccurate}.

-Following, reference~\cite{FORTE}, we start by modeling the transiting charge bunch as a point charge moving at the speed of light along the $z$-axis, with the $x$-axis along the longitudinal waveguide axis and $y$ the transverse axis.
+Following reference~\cite{FORTE}, we start by modeling the transiting charge bunch as a point charge moving at the speed of light along the $z$-axis, with the $x$-axis along the longitudinal waveguide axis and $y$ the transverse axis.
 The current density is thus

 with $J_x = J_y = 0$.
-We express the current density in the frequency domain via a Fourier transform to the $\omega$ frequency domain:
+We express the current density in the frequency domain via a Fourier over frequency $\omega$:

-where the factor of two is required for consistency with the definition of the frequency domain electric field $\Tilde{E}(\omega)$.
+where the tilde indicates the Fourier dual, and factor of two is required for consistency with the definition of the frequency domain electric field $\Tilde{E}(\omega)$.
 The vector potential in the frequency domain can be determined from the Helmholtz equation

 where we have assumed the relative permeability is unity.
 Since the current has only $z$ components, $\Tilde{A}_{x}=\Tilde{A}_y = 0$; the wavenumber $k = n\omega/c$.

 In the waveguide only plane waves propagate, with propagation constant $\beta = k\sqrt{1 - (f_c^2/f^2)}$, where we ignore waveguide attenuation here.
 A solution for observation point $\mathbf{x}$ along the waveguide longitudinal axis is